Script Analyst (Remote)

 - Has a supportive and engaging style of writing - The notes need to be clear, concise, thoughtful and actionable.
 The writer must be able to follow your thoughts, understand what their next steps are to improve the script, and must feel safe enough that they don’t become defensive and feel attacked by an overly-critical judge.

 - Is detail-oriented - Coverage must be presented professionally, must not contain typos or content errors, and must be grammatically clear and exhibit intuitive reasoning.

 - Is kind but honest - It can be very intimidating to submit your work to be judged.
 The ideal candidate will be able to provide detailed, actionable notes about changes that can be made to improve the script, while simultaneously helping the writer to feel supported.
 Writers should feel that the reader is “on their side”, is excited about the potential of the project, and is committed to supporting the writer and working with them to make their script exceptional

 Preferred but not required...

-- Industry or reader experience with a production company, management company or agency, as well as experience with any publishing houses, literary agencies or literary magazines
+- Experience with any publishing houses, literary agencies or literary magazines

 - Experience as an editor